siddhi-io/www/en/docs/docs/query-guide.md

 ### Pattern

-The pattern is a state machine implementation that detects event occurrence patterns from the events arrived in one or more event streams over time.
-It supports matching the same pattern repetitively, match patterns by counting events occurrences, and using logical ordering such as (`and`, `or`, and `not`).
+The pattern is a state machine implementation that detects event occurrences from events arrived via one or more event streams over time.
+It can repetitively match patterns, count event occurrences, and use logical event ordering (using `and`, `or`, and `not`).

 **Purpose**

 The pattern helps to achieve Complex Event Processing (CEP) capabilities by detecting various pre-defined event occurrence patterns in realtime.

-Pattern query does not expect the matching events to occur immediately after each other, and it can successfully correlate the events how are far apart and having other events in between.
+Pattern query does not expect the matching events to occur immediately after each other, and it can successfully correlate the events who are far apart and having other events in between.

 **Syntax**